dcmcand/nhla2019-demo/demo.md

 You can see the finished presentation at https://dcmcand.github.io/nhla2019-demo

-# To get started #
+## Plan for Today ##
+1. Create a presentation
+1. Create a new Github repository
+2. Upload your slideshow to Github
+3. Setup Github pages to host your content (For Free!)

+## Basics ##
-1. Clone (download) https://github.com/hakimel/reveal.js to your computer
+1. Clone (download) [Reveal.js](https://github.com/hakimel/reveal.js) to your computer
-1. Follow instructions in the README to allow external Markdown for slides
+1. Follow instructions in the README to enable external Markdown (Optional)
-2. Edit the external markdown file to create your slides
+2. Edit the markdown file to create your slides
 3. Open the index.html file in your local browser

-# Getting Started - advanced #
-2. Create a new Github repository
-3. Upload your slideshow to Github
-4. Setup Github pages to host your content (For Free!)